morten-krogh/cgen/README.md

 Lines without `=` are ignored.
 There are three special keys:

-1. `template` which is the file path of the template file
+1. `template` which is the file path of the input template file
 2.  `header` which is the file path of the output `.h` file.
 3.  `source` which is the file path of the output `.c` file.